 Every year, patients suffering from harmful drug side effects number four million, and of those, 117,000 require hospitalization, according to the US Food and Drug Administration.
 These incidents include patients who take several prescription drugs.
 Mixing them can be dangerous.

 A study reported in the Journal of General Internal Medicine stated that doctors are often not informed that a drug has dangerous side effects by the pharmaceutical salespeople who visit them.
 The study was conducted among physicians in the United States, Canada, and France.
 New drugs may have adverse side effects, but some of those may not be known until long after the drug is in use.

-Most Common Dangerous Drugs
+What Are The Most Common Dangerous Drugs?